googleinterns/e2e-convrec/README.md

 You can use the command `nosetests -a '!network'` to run all local tests or `nosetests to run all tests`, or `nosetests <specific_test.py>` to run a specific test

+## Troubleshooting

+### I've see an error: 'Anonymous caller does not have storage.objects.get access to the Google Cloud Storage object.'

+After installing gcloud SDK, you may need to authenticate to generate credential files for command line access and SDK access:

+    `gcloud auth application-default login`
+    `gcloud auth login`

+The latter, when executed in this order, generate credentials for SDK login.